-The basic proposition is simply that the power membrane should blow down a curtain of warmed/cooled/conditioned air around the perimeter of the windward side of the un-house, and leave the surrounding weather to waft it through the living space, whose relationship in plan to the membrane above need not be a one-to-one relationship.
-The membrane would probably have to go beyond the limits of the floor slab, anyhow, in order to prevent rain blow-in, though the air-curtain will be active on precisely the side on which the rain is blowing and, being conditioned, will tend to mop up the moisture as it falls.
+The basic proposition is simply that the power-membrane should blow down a curtain of warmed/cooled/conditioned air around the perimeter of the windward side of the un-house, and leave the surrounding weather to waft it through the living space, whose relationship in plan to the membrane above need not be a one-to-one relationship.
+The membrane would probably have to go beyond the limits of the floor slab, anyhow, in order to prevent rain blow-in, though the air-curtain will be active on precisely the side on which the rain is blowing and, being conditioned, will tend to mop up the moisture at it falls.
 The distribution of the air-curtain will be governed by various electronic light and weather sensors, and by that radical new invention, the weathervane.
-For really foul weather automatic storm shutters would be required, but in all but the most wildly inconstant climates, it should be possible to design the conditioning kit to deal with most of the weather most of the time, without the power consumption becoming ridiculously greater than for an ordinary inefficient monumental type house.
+For really foul weather automatic storm shutters would be required, but in all but the most wildly inconstant climates, it should be possible to design the conditioning kit to deal with most of the weather most of the time, without the power consumption becoming ridiculously greater than for an ordinary ineffcient monumental type house.

 Obviously, it would still be appreciably greater, but this whole argument hinges on the observation that it is the American Way to spend money on services and upkeep rather than on permanent structure as do the peasant cultures of the Old World.
-In any case, we don't know where we shall be with things like solar power in the next decade, and to anyone who wants to entertain an almostpossible vision of air-conditioning for absolutely free, let me recommend Shortstack (another smart trick with a polythene tube) in the December 1964 issue of Analog.
-In fact, quite a number of the obvious common sense objections to the un-house may prove to be self-evaporating: for instance, noise may be no problem because there would be no surrounding wall to reflect it back into the living space, and, in any case, the constant whisper of the air-curtain would provide a fair threshold of loudness that sounds would have to beat before they began to be comprehensible and therefore disturbing.
-Bugs?
+In any case, we don't know where we shall be with things like solar power in the next decade, and to anyone who wants to entertain an almost-possible vision of air-conditioning for absolutely free, let me recommend Shortstack (another smart trick with a polythene tube) in the December 1964 issue of Analog.
+In fact, quite a number of the obvious common sense objections to the un-house may prove to be selfevaporating: for instance, noise may be no problem because there would be no surrounding wall to reflect it back into the living space. and, in any case, the constant whisper of the air-curtain would provide a fair threshold of loudness that sounds would have to beat before they began to be comprehensible and therefore disturbing.
+Bugs!
 Wild life?
-In summer they should be no worse than with the doors and windows of an ordinary house open; in winter all right-thinking creatures either migrate or hibernate; but, in any case, why not encourage the normal processes of Darwinian competition to tidy up the situation for you?
+In summer they should be no worse than with the door and windows of an ordinary house open; in winter all right-thinking creatures either migrate or hibernate; but, in any case, why not encourage the normal processes of Darwinian competition to tidy up the situation for you?
 All that is needed is to trigger the process by means of a general purpose lure; this would radiate mating calls and sexy scents and thus attract all sorts of mutually incompatible predators and prey into a compact pool of unspeakable carnage.
-A closed-circuit television camera could relay the state of play to a screen inside the dwelling and provide a twenty-four-hour program that would make the ratings for Bonanza look like chicken feed.
+A closed-circuit television camera could relay the state of play to a